Home » Extra Large Planter Guides » Poolside and Resort Spaces Design with Extra Large Planters

 Author: Susan P

 There’s something inherently calming about water—whether it’s a shimmering swimming pool or a tranquil resort setting.
 But to truly create that sought-after tropical escape, you need more than just water.
 Lush greenery, statement trees, and thoughtful landscaping are what transform a functional space into a genuine relaxation destination.
+And extra-large planters help you achieve that even with the inherent challenges of blending greenery and resort spaces.

 Poolside palms planted in large black architectural planters at a luxury resort swimming pool.